 Almost all BitTorrent clients will continue functioning just fine, however.
 The main reason for this is that these clients keep track of DHT nodes and saves them between sessions.
 Assuming you’ve connected to at least one other domestic DHT node you should be able to rejoin the network after restarting the client.
 BitTorrent will have the same initial bootstrapping problem as Dat and IPFS.

 You can discover DHT nodes from other IPFS or BitTorrent clients on the same network and bootstrap that way.
-You could bring your phone or laptop running a an IPFS client to a friend’s house and join their WiFi network and have your client learn of available DHT nodes that way.
+You could bring your phone or laptop running an IPFS client to a friend’s house and join their WiFi network and have your client learn of available DHT nodes that way.
 You could power down your device and take it home and have working BitTorrent from home using this method.
 IPFS wouldn’t remember the previously connected DHT nodes and would be just as lost.

 Dat and IPFS can clearly learn from BitTorrent when it comes to making a distributed network less reliant on centralized components.
 Here are some actionable points for each project: